The Radicalz: World Championship Wrestling

 In October of that year, after Vince Russo became head writer, the gimmick of the group changed to one that was anti-America and anti-government.
 This was established with Benoit taking a microphone, looking toward the entrance stage, and stating that they were "tired of the politics going on in the back".
 This blurred the line between storyline and real-life in regards to how WCW was being managed.

 The group even went so far as to create their own flag and claim to have left the United States and formed their own government.
 Their theme music had a guitar and percussion sound very similar to Marilyn Manson's "The Beautiful People".

 Benoit and Malenko left the group in October, but Malenko turned on Benoit in a setup where Malenko had never really left The Revolution.
 The Revolution then added Asya and feuded with The Filthy Animals.
 The Revolution kidnapped Torrie Wilson and put her freedom up in a match against The Filthy Animals, which they lost.

 At the time of their departure to the WWF, Benoit was recognized as the WCW World Heavyweight Champion, having won the vacant title by defeating Sid Vicious at Souled Out.
 In reality, then WCW head booker Kevin Sullivan decided to give Benoit the title as an attempt to keep him in WCW.
 The two never saw eye-to-eye, however, a primary reason believed to have been Benoit becoming romantically involved in real-life with Sullivan's wife Nancy (Nancy and Sullivan were separated, but not yet divorced) – Benoit and Nancy later married.
 WCW management later stated on Nitro that Vicious' foot was under the ropes at the time Benoit forced the submission and therefore his title reign was deemed invalid.
 However, the WWF would recognize the title change.

-In early 2000, Benoit, Guerrero, Saturn and Malenko headed to the WWF.

 In January 2000, Malenko, Saturn and Benoit left WCW along with Eddie Guerrero in a dispute with management and formed The Radicalz in the World Wrestling Federation (WWF, now WWE), while Douglas took a hiatus, before returning to WCW in April.